Skip to content

 This information helps analyze purchasing patterns, customer loyalty, and revenue forecasting.

 You could use it to make targeted product recommendations.
-For instance, if a user buys a keyboard, you could recommend to them a mouse.
+For instance, if a user buys a keyboard, you could recommend a mouse to them.

 Collecting transactional data helps improve user experience as well.

-For example, by storing payment details, you make it easier for your customers to make subsequent purchases.
-And knowing the credit card expiry date helps you prevent involuntary churn.
+For example, by storing payment details, you make it easier for your customers to make subsequent purchases, maintain session consistency, and control their account preferences.

 How to create user profiles for your company?

-Now that we know what a user profile is and the types of information you could include in it, let’s create some user profiles.
-Here’s our 6-step guide.
+Now that you know what a user profile is and the types of information you could include in it, let’s create some user profiles.
+Here’s my six-step guide:

 1. Identify which user profile information to include